GeoStat-Framework/GSTools/docs/source/tutorial_01_cov.rst

     8.862269254527579
     [8.86226925 8.86226925 8.86226925]

-You can also specify a integral length scales like the ordinary length scale, and len_scale/anis will be recalculated:
+You can also specify integral length scales like the ordinary length scale, and len_scale/anis will be recalculated:

 .. code-block:: python